-At Laurier as associate professor since September 2004, I coordinate the music education and choral programs.
-From 1998 to 2004, I was on the faculty of the Ontario Institute for Studies in Education of the University of Toronto.
-Prior to that, I taught in the public high school system and was coordinator of music for the Scarborough Board of Education.
+I came to Laurier as an associate professor in September 2004.
+I coordinate the music education and choral programs.
+Prior to my appointment at Laurier I was on the faculty of the Ontario Institute for Studies in Education of the University of Toronto from 1998-2004.
+Previously I taught in the public high school system and was coordinator of music for the Scarborough Board of Education.

-I balance research and writing with performance as a choral conductor and have guest conducted many choirs, most recently the Budapest Central Choir in Hungary, the CISM Festival at Roy Thomson Hall, Toronto, and the Saskatchewan Honour Choir in fall of 2013.
+I balance research and writing with performance as a choral conductor and have guest conducted many choirs, most recently the Budapest Central Choir in Hungary, the CISM Festival at Roy Thomson Hall, Toronto, and the Saskatchewan Honour Choir.
 At Laurier, I conduct the Laurier Singers Chamber Choir.

-I serve on a number of boards and advisory councils, including the Canadian Music Centre Ontario Region, Grand Philharmonic Choir and Room 217 Foundation.
+I serve on a number of boards and advisory councils, including the Grand Philharmonic Choir Board of Directors.

 Advisor to music education majors and supervise the MA in Community Music students.
 I am open for directed studies proposals and, through appointments, consultation with students of any areas of study.